Skip to content

 The word 'world', when translated from Greek, can mean a few things:

-Also, consider that Jesus came to reunite the lost tribes of Israel.
+Also, consider that Jesus came to reunite the lost tribes of Israel, in his own words.

 'But he answered and said, I am not sent but unto the lost sheep of the house of Israel.'